TommyWillen/Weather-Dashboard/README.md

         - the uv index value is color coded based on its value.
     - A five day forecast is displayed below the current day weather data for 12:00pm that day.
         - Date, weather icon, temperature, and humidity is displayed for each forecast day
+- When the user presses the advanced search link, two additional forms will appear to allow the user to include city and state information for more specific search parameters

 ### Third Party APIs